kdeldycke/kevin-deldycke-blog/content/2010/git-commit-history-reconstruction.md

 $ git rebase --preserve-merges --onto history-injection init master
 ```

 The `--preserve-merges` option is really important here to not let Git takes too much initiatives.
-Without this option, all our banches between the `init` tag and the head of the `master` branch will be rebased.
+Without this option, all our branches between the `init` tag and the head of the `master` branch will be rebased.
 Believe me, that's not what we want.

 I no longer need my temporary `history-injection` branch.
 Let's remove it: